 To learn about drought tolerant plants for the North Carolina landscape, go to www.bae.ncsu.edu/programs/extension/publicat/wqwm/ag508_3/.

-Michelle Wallace is the Consumer Horticulture Agent for the N.C.
+Michelle Wallace was the Consumer Horticulture Agent for the N.C.
 Cooperative Extension Service in Durham Co.
 If you have general garden questions, contact the Durham Extension Master Gardeners at 919-560-0528 or email firstname.lastname@example.org.